djeada/Linux-Notes/notes/firewall.md

 iptables -D INPUT 2
 ```

-Remember that changes made to the firewall rules using iptables are not persistent, meaning they won't survive a reboot.
-To make the changes persistent, save the rules to a file and restore them on startup.
+Keep in mind that changes to the safety guard's rules with iptables don't last when you restart your computer.
+To keep the changes, save them in a file and bring them back when your computer starts.

 ## UFW